 5.2.5.6.8.2.4 No unused functions

 As GVNP of type 2 does not contain the hardware layer either, all text from clause 5.2.5.5.8.2.4 applies to GVNP of type 2.
+Since GVNP type 2 also includes a virtualization layer as part of the GVNP, it may be necessary to introduce additional functions for the virtualization layer to work but otherwise the additional functions are not part of the core functions or capabilities of the 3GPP VNP.

+Editor's Note: It is FFS whether the additional functions necessary for the virtualization layer to function but not part of the core functions or capabilities as specified for the 3GPP network product are construed as “unused”.